 Summary:

-The Ewing Marion Kauffman School district in Missouri operates two public charter schools: Ewing Marion Kauffman Middle and Ewing Marion Kauffman High.
-These schools serve a predominantly African American student population, with over 80% of students identifying as such at both the middle and high school levels.
+The Ewing Marion Kauffman School district in Missouri operates two schools: Ewing Marion Kauffman Middle and Ewing Marion Kauffman High.
+These schools serve a population with significant socioeconomic challenges, as evidenced by the high percentages of students receiving free or reduced-price lunch (80.98% at the middle school and 75.69% at the high school).

 Thank you for your feedback!